 As this energy gain comes from the transition $N\to N+1$, the effective Hamiltonian for the macroscopic variable $N$ can be regarded as

 wherein $N_g:= C_gV_g/e$.
 Recall that the second term comes from the work done on the system by the voltage source.

-The remaining effect of the microscopic degrees of freedom that have been removed from the macroscopic effective model is to fluctuate $N$ randomly.
-As the transition $N\to N\pm1$ is associated with tunnelling of an electron into/from the island, the transition rate can be obtained from Fermi's Golden Rule:
+The microscopic degrees of freedom removed from the effective macroscopic model cause $N$ to fluctuate randomly.
+The transition $N\to N\pm1$ is associated with tunneling of an electron into or from the island.
+Hence the transition rate follows from Fermi's Golden Rule: